SpikeInterface/spiketutorials/Official_Tutorial_SI_0.95_Sep2022/README.md

 8. Spike sorting comparison
 9. Exporters

-We recommend creating a new `si090` conda environment using:
+We recommend creating a new `si_env` conda environment using:

 `conda env create -f environment.yml`